Quantum maximum entropy closure for small flavor coherence: Summary Prospects

-\prlsection{Prospects} In this paper we have derived the first quantum generalization of an analytic closure for moment neutrino transport using the maximum entropy principle in the small flavor coherence limit.
-We confirmed that it approaches the correct behavior in the free-streaming and isotropic limits, and that it respects causality.
+In this paper we have derived the first quantum generalization of an analytic closure for moment neutrino transport using the maximum entropy principle in the small flavor coherence limit.

+We confirmed that it approaches the correct behavior in the free-streaming and isotropic limits, and that it respects causality, key features needed to formulate well-posed quantum M1 models, which will require further numerical and mathematical work.
 Beyond the theoretical appeal of such a model, we showed the significantly better capability of this closure in correctly identifying the occurrence of FFIs in a neutron star merger, a requirement for the generalized use of quantum moment methods.
-We thus showed a close resemblance of the results of moment LSA using the quantum Minerbo closure compared to the multiangle LSA (Fig.~\ref{fig:LSA_closures}), an improvement over alternative, ad hoc, closures used previously.
-Moreover, a recent study~\cite{Fiorillo:2024qbl} suggests that, in an actual environment, neutrinos may never venture far from stability, in which case the approximation of small flavor coherence that we took in this work is well-motivated.
-As the first example of a quantum closure based on first principles, this work opens the way to more complex closures, and represents an important step towards the development of robust quantum moment methods for neutrino transport.
+We thus showed a close resemblance of the results of moment LSA using the quantum Minerbo closure compared to the multiangle LSA (Fig.~\ref{fig:LSA_closures}), an improvement over alternative, \emph{ad hoc}, closures used previously.
+Moreover, a recent study~\cite{Fiorillo:2024qbl} suggests that, in an actual environment, neutrinos may never venture far from stability, in which case the approximation of small flavor coherence that we took in this work is well motivated—although future work will be needed to assess how closures work in situations where the instability is resonant~\cite{Fiorillo:2024bzm,Fiorillo:2024uki}.

-\prlsection{Acknowledgments} We thank E. Grohs, S. Richers and F. Foucart for many useful discussions and for comments on the manuscript, and in particular F. Foucart for providing the NSM simulation data.
-J.F. is supported by the Network for Neutrinos, Nuclear Astrophysics and Symmetries (N3AS), through the National Science Foundation Physics Frontier Center award No. PHY-2020275.
-J.P.K and G.C.M are supported by the United States Department of Energy, Office of Science, Office of Nuclear Physics (award number DE-FG02-02ER41216).